alexander171294/phpquery/readme.md

 Released version: 1.0-RC1

-Next version publish 20/12/15 this time i know it is so. xD
+Next version is published 20/12/15 this time i know it is so. xD

 ## ATENTION